Hegl1/archimpl/README.md

 See [docs/team.md](docs/team.md) for more information on the team and its organization.

 ## Code
-The root for the source-code is located in the `src/` folder.
+All artifacts of the projects are located in the `/project` folder.
+The code files can be found at `/project/src/mosaic/`.

 See [docs/code.md](docs/code.md) for information on the code and how to compile, run and test it.